 I grew-up in churches and around folks who always wished to move backward.
-New ideas and modern ways of doing things were never as good as the old ways and old days.
+New ideas and modern ways of doing things?
+Never as good as the old ways and ancient days.
 So they just ignored anything unfamiliar and held onto their ancient methods.

 That's how churches die, you know.

-From the time I was 16 until I was 36 (or so) I wrote hundreds of pen-and-paper letters each year (sometimes more than 1,000).
+From the time I was 16 until I was 36 I wrote hundreds of pen-and-paper letters each year.
 Honey, I was one passionate snail-mail correspondent.
 But at age 40 I went online, wrote hundreds of emails yearly, instead--and never glanced back.

 Often I pray for relevancy.